MikaCybertron/Guna-and-Siticone-UI-Cracked/README.md

 Due to the fact that it is hidden and not actually closed it never pop's up again until you re-open your IDE.

 It also adds itself to startup so you never have to run it again.

+### Performance

+I tried to make sure it wasn't eating up computer resources, I made it sleep 3 seconds each time it checks for Guna or Siticone.
+Max time it can take to patch a framework is about 3 seconds.
+(Better than 15).